QR Code and 2D Code Generator

 Error Correction Level:

-(only for regular QR Code)
+(only for QR Code)

 Block Size in Pixels: